How AI is Changing User Experience

 Could AI ever fully replace UX designers?

-While AI will significantly augment designer abilities, the uniquely human skills of creativity, emotion, and judgement seem difficult to automate completely.
-However, AI will drastically change the role, reducing tactical execution to manage AI systems.
+While AI will significantly augment designer abilities, the uniquely human skills of creativity, emotion, and judgment seem difficult to automate completely.
+However, AI will drastically change the role, reducing the need for tactical execution to manage AI systems.

 What are the risks or challenges of using AI in UX?

-The main risks include poor data quality leading to inaccurate model outputs, potential biases creeping into automated decisions, privacy concerns with excessive personal data collection, and job impacts from automation of certain functions.
+The main risks include poor data quality, leading to inaccurate model outputs; potential biases creeping into automated decisions; privacy concerns arising from excessive personal data collection; and job impacts resulting from the automation of certain functions.